 One of the five key findings of the survey is that committed employees can make a large number of decisions about where and how they can work and retire to do their job undisturbed.
 Multitasking and persistent irrigation therefore have a fundamentally negative impact on employee motivation.

-What does this mean for the design of offices?
-Thanks to the study results, we know that the key to more self-determination and more engagement is to offer employees a wide range of different office environments.
-We are talking about a so-called "ecosystem workplace".
+What does this mean for the design of office space?
+Thanks to the study results, we know that the key to more self-determination and therefore more engagement is to offer employees a wide range of different environments in the office.
+We speak of a so-called “ecosystem workplace”.
 In this ecosystem, it is always possible for employees to choose a place of work that provides them with the best possible support in the upcoming job.